semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 Once a [promotion](#promotions) is targeted, you may be locked out from starting it.
 The most common reasons that a promotion appears as blocked are:

-- You don't have the correct permissions to deploy to the bound [environment](#overview-environments).
+- You don't have the correct permissions to deploy to the bound [environment](#overview-environments)
-- You are on a Git branch, tag, or pull request that is not allowed.
+- You are on a Git branch, tag, or pull request that isn't allowed
-- You are not logged in, or you are viewing a build of a public project.
+- You are not logged in, or you are viewing a build of a public project
-- The environment is deactivated or deleted.
+- The environment is deactivated or deleted

 ### Promoting environments via API {#promotion-api}